osinfra-io/github-terraform-codespace/README.md

 ## Goals

 We recommend forking this repository for use.
-Its purpose is to be a baseline, something you can maintain on your own and modify to fit your organization's needs.
+Its purpose is to be a baseline, something you can maintain and modify to fit your organization's needs.
 Once you go down the road of Infrastructure as Code (IaC), what you will find is onboarding developers takes time and can be confusing for people new to development, and that will limit contributions.

 - Standardized IaC developer environments
 - Simple onboarding so new IaC developers can contribute easier

 ## Core tools

 We primarily use [Homebrew](https://github.com/Homebrew/brew) *The Missing Package Manager for macOS (or Linux)* for package management since most open-source tools support it.
-It saves time vs. having to manage different ways of installing various open-source tools.
+It saves time vs. managing different ways of installing various open-source tools.

-### Cloud providers tools
+### Cloud provider tools

 #### Google Cloud SDK

 The [Google Cloud SDK](https://cloud.google.com/sdk) provides tools and libraries for interacting with Google Cloud products and services.
-It manages authentication, local configuration, developer workflow, interactions with Google Cloud APIs.
+It manages authentication, local configuration, developer workflow, and interactions with Google Cloud APIs.

 ### Open-source tools